22 June 2022

 3. Vitamin C protects the skin against UV rays of the sun including sunburns

-• Laboratory studies have shown that topical application of 10% vitamin C reduces UV induced sunburn by 40-60% and UV induced redness by 52%.
+Laboratory studies have shown that topical application of 10% vitamin C reduces UV induced sunburn by 40-60% and sunburns by 52%.
+To maximise UV protection in the day, combine the use of a sunscreen with a topical vitamin C.

 4. Vitamin C for anti-aging effects and collagen synthesis

-• Aside from its anti-aging and pigmentation lightening benefits, vitamin C also replenishes vitamin E. Vitamin E is another antioxidant that protects cells against free radicals and maintains collagen levels in the skin.
+Besides these benefits, vitamin C also replenishes vitamin E in the skin.
+Vitamin E is another antioxidant that protects cells against free radicals and maintains collagen levels in the skin.
+When combined together, vitamin C and E have synergistic effects on enhancing their antioxidant benefits for the skin.

 Let us first discuss the topical vitamin C in skincare to reap the benefits of vitamin C on our skin.
 The great thing about this is that you can get vitamin C in various formulations in skincare over the counter at affordable prices.